The Glass Dome: Production

 Glaskupan was created by Swedish crime writer Camilla Läckberg.
 The script was written by Amanda Högberg and Axel Stjärne.

 Release

 The Glass Dome was released on Netflix on 15 April 2025.
-Other reviews published soon after its release were generally positive.

 Reception

 Paul Hirons, writing for The Killing Times, calls the series a solid, binge-worthy thriller with just enough atmosphere to make it interesting.
+Other reviews published soon after its release were generally positive.

+Viewership

+According to data from Showlabs, The Glass Dome ranked seventh on Netflix in the United States during the week of 14–20 April 2025.